top of page

 Meet Chaplain Roger Boyd, founder of Men’s Street Ministry in Hamilton.
 Roger shared a little bit of what Men’s Street Ministry does:

-"We serve the Hamilton & Brantford communities, providing food & clothing to people experiencing homelessness and to those less fortunate.
-This includes those in shelters, group homes, subsidized housing and those who live on the street."
+"We serve the Hamilton & Brantford communities, providing food & clothing to people experiencin

-Sock are such an important item to those who are exposed the elements.
+Socks are such an important item to those who are exposed the elements.
 They keep feet warm and dry and free from disease.
-The average person we serve wears their socks all day every day.
-Often they don’t have the means to launder them, making them disposable.
+The average person we serve wears their socks all day every day and they don’t have the means to launder them, making them disposable.
 Therefore, they often require 2 or 3 pairs of socks per weeks in the winter.

 Roger Boyd delivering socks in Hamilton